 Description of the Procedure

-There are different ways the doctor can remove the mass from your breast:
+There are a few ways the doctor can remove the mass:

-You will be given either general or local anesthesia.
-The skin over the area will be cleaned.
-A small cut will be made over the area.
-A sample of the tissue or all of the mass will be removed.
+A small incision will be made over the area.
+Part or all of the mass will be removed.
 The site will be closed with stitches or staples.
-A bandage will be applied.
+It will be bandaged.

-This technique will be used if the mass is too deep to be felt, but it can be seen with imaging tests.
-After the mass is located, a fine wire will be placed into your breast.
-The wire will point to the spot that needs to be biopsied.
-A small cut will be made in the area and the mass will be removed.
+This method is used if the mass cannot be felt.
+Imaging is used to guide a fine wire to the breast through a needle.
+The wire will point to the spot that needs to be removed.
+A small cut will be made and the mass will be removed.

 How Long Will It Take?